jamiefhill/js-react-test/README.md

 - Updated api to insert form submitted data to database.
 - Added state based message/error logging on the front end for contact submissions.
 - Added adminer as a database viewer, I'd rather not have this in the project setup but its asked for.
 I prefer to use standalone sql clients as part of my own development environment.
+- Refactored MYSQL connections.
+It's really bad practice to include the db connection in one file, there was no error handling built in and the modern async/await benefits were completely lost.
+Tests have been added to cover positive results as well as error handling.
+The only part that needs is test is if MySQL reports back that it failed to close a connection pool.
+I'm not sure how this would be done.

 ## Running the project